julie-jiang/sudoku/README.md

-I would like to thank all the help I received directly and indirectly on Stack Overflow, cplusplus.com, geeksforgeeks.org, etc. I would also like to thank the instructors of UC Berkeley CS188 Intro to AI, Dan Klein and Pieter Abbeel, for sharing their the [lecture slides][7] on CSP (constraint satisfaction problems), as well as Peter Norvig for his [insightful article][8] on solving Soduku puzzles in Python.
+I would like to thank all the help I received directly and indirectly on Stack Overflow, cplusplus.com, geeksforgeeks.org, etc. I would also like to thank the instructors of UC Berkeley CS188 Intro to AI, Dan Klein and Pieter Abbeel, for sharing their the [lecture slides][7] on CSP (constraint satisfaction problems),as well as Peter Norvig for his [insightful article][8] on solving Soduku puzzles in Python.
 Last but not least, I'd like to thank my TAs Erica, Max and Justin for all the love and support.

 ## Time spent doing this project
 Too long.
 But in retrospect, I totally would do it again.